arumugamlab/tutorials/202404_MIntO/intro-bash.md

   - Introduction to Linux
   - Understanding the Bash Shell
   - Basic Bash Commands
-  - Useful Tools and Commands for Bioinformatics
-  - Practical Examples and Exercises
+  - Connecting to servers and transferring files

 ---